 “Our researchers and scientists have made important progress toward developing an effective vaccine though significant additional work remains,” added Boula.

-Some financial analysts rate Pfizer as one of the best dividend stocks
+Some financial analysts rate Pfizer as one of the best dividend stocks of 2020

 Because of Pfizer’s coronavirus vaccine and high dividend, some financial experts rate the company’s stock as a buy.